From Silos to Synergy: Ignite Team Collaboration with a Creative Art Exercise

 Picture1

-Have meetings felt unproductive and have not been building your confidence in the value they may have added?
-Was there insufficient time to consider all the options available or making the best decisions following an open discussion?
+Are your meetings draining your energy without delivering results?
+Was there insufficient time to consider all the options available or make the best decisions following an open discussion?
 Perhaps it is time to consider assigning roles to those who attend your meetings.

 Productive Meetings